-Our model supports multi-level of group controlling by using a group controlling agent to control the whole group, multi-level sub-groups, and the individual agent tanks.
+Our model supports multi-level of group controlling by using a group controlling agent to control the whole group, multi-level sub-groups, and the individual tanks.
 Whole group is controlled by distributing the global movement strategy to all tanks.
-The group controlling agent can create the sub-group controller and assign the specific behavior to it and determine the new goals and sub-group leader.
 The sub-groups are controlled to change the movement direction, speed, and status from moving to stopping.
-The sub-group controller can divide again into new sub-group controller in different level which supports the multi-level of hierarchical behavior.
-Each sub-group split to move as a separate group following another specific goal while keeping the group coherent.
+It also can split to move as a separate group following another specific goal while keeping the group coherent.
 That is done after receiving an order from its commander.
+At the end, the individual tanks execute the global movement strategy by using the steering behavior [4] with individual goal that form the global movement strategy.
+Also individual tank use the attached rules to automatically avoid the collision with obstacle and neighbor tanks while keeping the formation and coherent.